 Back in November 2019 the largest MacBook Pro gained a new design with a larger screen, but other than the outward redesign the 16in MacBook Pro kept the components of the 15in model.
 Those components date back to June 2019.

-With more than a year since the 16in MacBook Pro was introduced, and with components that are more than one and a half years old, it's high time for the 16in MacBook Pro to get an update.
-What can we expect?
+With more nearly two years having passed since those components used in the 16in MacBook Pro were introduced it's high time for the 16in MacBook Pro to get an update.
+What can we expect and when can we expect it?

 In this article we'll look at the rumours about the 2021 16in MacBook's new Apple-made processor and graphics options, talk of a redesign - maybe even a titanium case - and reports that the MagSafe charger will be making a comeback, while the Touch Bar makes a departure.